JonClarke84/storybot/README.md

 ## Getting Started

-You'll need to set up an OpenAI Api key and store in a .env file in the root of the project.
+You'll need to set up an OpenAI Api key and store in a .env.local file in the root of the project.
 You can get a key from [here](https://beta.openai.com/).

 ```bash
 OPENAI_API_KEY=sk-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx